All Episodes

 Where was Rockefeller?

-So now they're all going nuts here over the destruction of uh CIA tapes, and we got guys like Biden who wants a special counsel now in uh in this tape case.
+And we got guys like Biden who wants a special counsel now in this tape case.

-He said Sunday the attorney general should appoint a special counsel to investigate.
+He said Sunday the Attorney General should appoint a special counsel to investigate.

-Well, then if you're gonna have a special counsel, you better investigate Jane Harmon, and you better investigate Jay Rockefeller, because they knew that it was gonna happen, and they didn't say peep.
+And you better investigate Jay Rockefeller because they knew that it was going to happen and they didn't say peep.

 So what did they know?

-When did they know it and why'd they shut up?
+When did they know it?

 She may have been the one to say, are you sure this technique and these other techniques are stringent enough?